CLIUtils/CLI11/README.md

   option to disable it).
 - Autocomplete: This might eventually be added to both Plumbum and CLI11, but it is not supported yet.
-- Wide strings / unicode: Since this uses the standard library only, it might be hard to properly implement, but I would be open to suggestions in how to do this.

 ## Install